gabeh33/HeapCorruptionVisualizer/README.md

 PANDA is a tool that uses QEMU to emulate a entire system, and then provides, among other things, a python interface to analyze this system.
 This makes it possible to run a compiled program through PANDA and use python to analyze its heap usage.
 More specifically, we register a callback whenever PANDA detects libc's malloc() function being called and run our analysis code.
 A callback allows us to specify code that will run whenever a certain event happens in our emeulatd system.
 In this case, the event is malloc() being called by a process and we tell PANDA to then run our analysis code.
 The user can choose to analyze all malloc() calls, or just calls that happen within the target process.
 To learn more about PANDA, click [here.](https://panda.re/)

+### Testing

+Testing this program relied heavily on my understanding of the heap and knowing what the expected output should be.
+I wrote test programs, which can be found in the scripts folder and are detailed more below, and tested my tool using those programs.
+Each one demonstrates some aspect of libc's memory handling, such as first checking the tcache bin for chunks or showing that the fastbin is used after the tcache bin.
+All of the output that I have observed are in line with what I expected based on the research I have done, but if you find any unexpected behavior let me know!

 ## Getting Started